Timeline of events in Krishnamurti's life (taken from the biographies: "Years

 extraordinary dialogues between K & other well known personalities, and

 "Beyond Violence" are published.
-K discusses with others at Ojai, the
+K discusses with others at Ojai,

 possibility of starting a school there.
-At Brockwood, he talks of his own
+At Brockwood,

-death, the running of the Foundations & schools after him and the need to
+of the Foundations & schools after him and the need to

 bring in the right kind of (young) people to run them.
-He writes

-"Krishnamurti's Journal" over a period of 6 weeks.
+over a period of 6 weeks.

 1974: A co-ed school is started in Madras under the auspices of KFI.
 K goes

-to San Diego for a series of 18 dialogues with Allan Anderson which are
+to San Diego for a series of 18 dialogues with Allan Anderson

 video taped.
-In a partial out of court settlement, Rajagopal returns K's 1961
+In a partial out of court settlement, Rajagopal

-journal in exchange for the tapes of K's disclosures about his reasons
+journal in exchange for the tapes of K's disclosures about

-for breaking with Rajagopal.
 (Later as part of the full settlement, the KWINC

-was dissolved; cash assets of the KWINC were transferred to KFA after
+was dissolved; cash assets of the KWINC were transferred to KFA

-deducting R's legal cost & pension; about 170 acres of land in various parts
+deducting R's legal cost & pension; about 170 acres of land

 of Ojai was conveyed to KFA.)